 LLVM supports another type of LTO called 'Thin LTO' as well as a similar implementation to GCC, sometimes called 'Full LTO'.
 (See https://clang.llvm.org/docs/ThinLTO.html.)
-Currently the LLVM compilers relevant to R are clang and flang for which this can be selected by setting macro 'LTO=-flto=thin'.
+Currently the LLVM compilers relevant to R are clang and flang (formerly Flang-new) for which this can be selected by setting macro 'LTO=-flto=thin'.
 LLVM has